Guilherme Mantuan

-Guilherme Mantuan (born 2 August 1997) is a Brazilian professional footballer who plays for Botafogo de Ribeirão Preto.
+Guilherme Mantuan (born 2 August 1997) is a Brazilian professional footballer who plays forNove Hamburgo.

 He is the older brother of Gustavo Mantuan.

 Club career

 Born in São Paulo, Mantuan arrived at the academy of Corinthians in 2004 and initially played for the futsal team.
 In September 2016, he was promoted to the first team and signed a contract till the end of 2018.
 He captained the junior team which won the São Paulo Junior Football Cup in 2017.

 On 30 June 2017, Mantuan signed a contract extension which would keep him at the club till the end of 2020.
 He made his first team debut on 3 December, coming as a substitute for Pedrinho in a 1–0 defeat against Sport Recife.

 On 18 December 2018, Mantuan was loaned out to Ponte Preta for the upcoming season.